Bordered theory for pillowcase homology: Introduction

-\item With the tangle $ K\setminus (A_1 \cup A_2)$ from the other side one does almost the same procedure.
+\item To the tangle $ K\setminus (A_1 \cup A_2)$ from the other side one applies almost the same procedure.
 The only difference is that the circle and the arc $H\cup W$ are not added (this is why here the image will often pass through a singular point).
-One still needs to perturb $R(D^3, K \setminus (A_1 \cup A_2))$ in this case (see, for example, \cite[Section 11.6]{HHK2} for the case of (3,4) torus knot).
-This results in the immersion $L_{K}:R_\pi(D^3, K \setminus (A_1 \cup A_2)) \looparrowright P$ \footnote{Let us stress that the map $L_{K}$ depends on the tangle decomposition of a knot.
-We chose this misleading notation for simplicity.}.
-Examples of such immersions for torus knots (with two arcs removed) are depicted on Figure \ref{figure:curves}.
+One still needs to perturb $R(D^3, K \setminus (A_1 \cup A_2))$ in this case (see, for example, \cite[Section 11.6]{HHK2} for the case of the (3,4) torus knot).
+This results in the immersion $L_{(K,\S,\pi)}:R_\pi(D^3, K \setminus (A_1 \cup A_2)) \looparrowright P$.
+Examples of such immersions for torus knots (with two arcs removed) are depicted in Figure~\ref{figure:curves}.

-\item Having done all that, one associates to the initial knot K a vector space called pillowcase homology.
-It is equal to Lagrangian Floer homology $H_{pil}(K)=HF_*(L^{\natural}, L_K)$ inside $\P$, where $\P$ is the pillowcase with deleted small neighborhoods of 4 singular points \footnote{One actually obtains Lagrangians in $P$ and should consider Floer homology where discs do not cross singular points.
-But one can delete small neighborhoods of singular points to get $\P$, and the corresponding Lagrangian Floer complex will be unchanged.}, see Figure \ref{figure:pillowcase}.
+\item Having done all that, one associates to the initial knot $K$ a vector space called pillowcase homology.
+It is equal to the Lagrangian Floer homology $H_{pil}(K,\S,\pi)=HF_*(L^{\natural}, L_{(K,\S,\pi)})$ inside $\P$, where $\P$ is the pillowcase with deleted small neighborhoods of four singular points \footnote{One actually obtains Lagrangians in $P$ and should consider Floer homology where discs do not cross singular points.
+But one can delete small neighborhoods of singular points to get $\P$, and the corresponding Lagrangian Floer complex will be unchanged.}, see Figure~\ref{figure:pillowcase}.

 \end{enumerate}